nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 142
 00:08:08,090 --> 00:08:11,788
-[SPEAKER_01]: anybody has tips on good secure payment methods
+[SPEAKER_01]: anybody has tips on good secure payment things

 143
 00:08:12,190 --> 00:08:18,167